nealguanyu/Geographically-Weighted-NA-KM/README.md

-# Code for Online Updating Proportional Hazards Test
+# Code for Modified Kaplan-Meier estimator and Nelson-Aalen estimator with geographical weighting for survival data

 This repository contains `R` code for *Modified Kaplan-Meier estimator and Nelson-Aalen estimator with geographical weighting for survival data*.